MATLAB/octave interfaces

 Inputs:

-x,y coordinates of nonuniform sources on the square [-3pi,3pi)^2,
+x,y real-valued coordinates of nonuniform sources in the plane,

 each a length-nj vector